mydroidandi/commbase-text-translator-phi3-mini/README.md

 If you are uncertain about Phi3's translation capabilities for specific language pairs, feel free to inquire Phi3 for additional options.

-## Phi3 Mini 4k/128k Instruct models
+## Phi3 Mini 4k/128k Instruct Models

-commbase-text-translator-phi3-mini performs flawlessly with Phi3 Mini 4k/128k context window models.
+commbase-text-translator-phi3-mini works seamlessly with Phi3 Mini 4k/128k context window models.
 Please verify compatibility with other model variants or adjust your prompting accordingly.

 ## Editions